rahulpds24/quiz_prompt_test_2/README.md

 # Quiz_prompt_test_2

 Auto-generated.
-Brief: Create a working quiz app  using javascript and html that handles multple choice question with 4 options and one option as correct answer.give background color to the app.
+Brief:  add two more question english grammer basics to quiz with same format and show the score after submitting the quiz